ppetrovtv/pine_script_docs/source/Pine_Script_Release_Notes.rst

 Pinescript had different calls for annotation functions (study, plot,…) and built-in functions (sma, security, …).
-Annotation functions used to accept keyword arguments while built-in functions didn’t.
+Annotation functions used to accept keyword arguments while built-in functions didn't.

 You are now able to call all built-in functions using keyword arguments.
 This will be especially useful for the security function to specify the